To start a new project, the following steps need to be completed.

 We strongly encourage investigators to obtain ethics and liability clearance before project presentation and

 this is why these are mandatory fields on the online registration form.

-Sam will always confirm receipt of your proposal and presentation.
+Mandy will always confirm receipt of your proposal and presentation.

-please try contacting him again.
+please try contacting her again.